rifaterdemsahin/LogSearchBash/6_symbols.md

 )

 # Function to extract and display metadata entries with log file names and dates
+# mymetadata is any unique text that is log line based unique
 extract_metadata() {
     local logFilePath=$1
     local oneDayAgo=$(date -d '1 day ago' +%s)